CA326/BittorrentVisualizer/README.md

 - Download sticks on last piece
 - Occasional out of memory errors in class Peer
 - Very high CPU usage on large torrents (need better thread management)

+#### 3rd March 2014
+- Splitting the temporary download file into proper files is slow.
+We are also using a temporary file for single file torrents which is unnecessary, we will remove this in the future.